-LIFE Scholars participate in campus internships during their final year of the program to prepare them for competitive employment upon graduation.
-The majority of students will engage in meaningful work experiences through the nationally recognized Project SEARCH internship model.
+LIFE Scholars participate in campus and community internships during their final year of the program to prepare them for competitive employment upon graduation.

 The Project SEARCH internship model is used to engage students in meaningful work experiences to gain marketable and transferable skills in their chosen career path.
 The students:

 - Complete two, 10-week internships in campus or community businesses

 - Learn complex and systematic tasks

 Student interns work in campus and community businesses with on-site support from LIFE Scholars program staff and a business mentor.
 Interns graduate with a career portfolio, which includes a visual resume, letters of recommendation and competency profile.